Stephanie-Ash/the-pizza-oven/README.md

     **General**
     * I can view a menu so that I can see what food is available.
-    * I can see a map of the restaurant location so that I can easily find the restautant.
+    * I can see a map of the restaurant location so that I can easily find the restaurant.

     **Bookings**
     * I can easily specify a date and time for a booking so that I can quickly book a table for when I want it.